 Joël Lightbound has been the Member of Parliament for the riding of Louis-Hébert since October 2015.
-He is the Vice-Chair of the Standing Committee on Access to Information, Privacy and Ethics and a member of a number of other committees.
+He was the Vice-Chair of the House of Commons Standing Committee on Access to Information, Privacy and Ethics and a member of a number of other committees.

-Born and raised in Sainte-Foy, Joël understands the issues and strengths of his community.
-Joël is a lawyer and a member of the Quebec Bar Association.
+Born and raised in Sainte-Foy, Mr. Lightbound understands the issues and strengths of his community.
+Mr. Lightbound is a lawyer and a member of the Quebec Bar Association.
 He began his career with the Montréal firm Fasken Martineau DuMoulin as a student, intern, and lawyer.
-Joël then practiced law in the Quebec City area with a firm specializing in immigration law.
+Mr. Lightbound then practiced law in the Quebec City area with a firm specializing in immigration law.

-Joël Lightbound served as Parliamentary Secretary to the Minister of Health from January to September 2017.
+Mr. Lightbound has served as a Parliamentary Secretary since 2017, and is currently Parliamentary Secretary to the Minister of Finance.